pitschr/knx-core/README.md

 }
 ```

-#### Example Three: Plugin
+#### Example: Plugin

-This sample is demonstrating how we can implement and register the plugin in easy way.
+This sample is demonstrating how we can implement and register the plugin in direct way.
 Here we want to print out the incoming and outgoing packets in format and this sample
 is a good one to get a better understanding which packets are sent for KNX communication.